rayshan/search-server/readme.md

 > Aggregated list of packages from the [Bower registry](https://github.com/bower/registry), GitHub metadata, bower.json/package.json keywords.

+**This is a temporary solution while the [new registry](https://github.com/bower/registry) is being built.
+No new features will implemented**

 Currently used as the back-end for the [Bower search](https://github.com/bower/search).

 The registry can also be filtered on a keyword to only get a subset of it.
 Useful if you for example want to embed a list of plugins for your framework on a website.
 Example: https://bower-component-list.herokuapp.com/keyword/web-components